Unimelb-SWEN30006-2023/2023-sem1-projectassignment2-fri-13-00-team-07/README.md

 * `src.Driver.main()` is the entry point for this application.
 * The `src.TestPrograms` package is for our own testing.
 It is not part of the functionalities required by the spec.
 * As per the announcement, the default properties file for our game is `pacman/properties/test.properties`.
+* Clarification for some unclear parts of the spec:
+  * For a valid game folder passed as argument, we allow the editor (with no current map) and game window to be opened at the same time.
+The user can just close the game window once it's completed.
+  * If a specific map is passed as the command-line argument, the editor will start on edit mode on that map.
+Then, you can press the "Start Game" button to test the map.
+  * Please provide the relative path as the command-line argument, e.g.:
+    * game folder: `pacman/maps/Sample_Game`
+    * map file: `pacman/maps/Sample_Game/1SpecMap.xml`
+  * For error-logging:
+    * We only keep the filename portion for a map file, as given in the example in the spec.
+    * But we keep the full directory for a game folder (no example given in the spec).